620 Brooke Road, Glenside

-Facilities include: Once Upon a Playground -- a one-of-a-kind playground built in May 2004 by the Friends of Wall Park -- three lighted outdoor tennis courts, full outdoor lighted basketball court, a skate park for skateboard and inline skates, playground, supervised summer playground program, spray pool, two softball fields, rest rooms, parking area, leisure area.
+Facilities include: Once Upon a Playground -- a one-of-a-kind playground built in May 2004 by the Friends of Wall Park -- three lighted outdoor tennis courts, full outdoor lighted basketball court, a skate park for skateboard and inline skates, playground, supervised summer playground program, spray pool, a soccer field, rest rooms, parking area, leisure area.

 History: Purchased by the Township in two parcels in 1926 and 1932.
 The playground area and spray pool were developed in 1965.
 The basketball court was constructed in 1969.
 The park was once part of the Richard Wall estate, and thus named in his honor.

 North Bent and Hewett Roads, Wyncote

 Facilities include: Four tennis courts, full outdoor basketball court, playground, tot-lot play area, two softball fields converted for soccer, covered pavilion.

 History: Once used as a junior high school by the Cheltenham Township School District, the building and surrounding grounds were given to the Township in exchange for a parcel of ground owned by the Township, which is now the site of the Cedarbrook Middle School.
 The tennis courts were constructed by the Township in 1974.
 The school building was demolished in 1970.
 It was dedicated Thomas Williams Park in 1971 in honor of the man whose estate was located here.

 Tookany Creek Parkway and Central Avenue

 Facilities include: Two baseball fields converted for soccer, concession/storage building, rest rooms, one outdoor basketball court, two tennis courts, playground, supervised summer playground program, parking area.